tf-encrypted/moose/README.md

 ### Testing

-There three types of testing regimes which can be found in the Makefile:
+There are three types of testing regimes which can be found in the Makefile:

 ```
 make test